DataDog/integrations-core/mysql/README.md

 # Further Reading

-Check out our [series of blog posts](https://www.datadoghq.com/blog/monitoring-mysql-performance-metrics/) about monitoring MySQL with Datadog.
+Read our [series of blog posts](https://www.datadoghq.com/blog/monitoring-mysql-performance-metrics/) about monitoring MySQL with Datadog.